Experience Gay Philadelphia From Our Rittenhouse Square Hotel

-Queen Village/Bella Vista/South Street - Eclectic is the only word to describe this area of the city, where you’ll find shaggy-haired hipsters in skinny jeans, granola moms on their way to Whole Foods and bar-hopping locals— all on the same block.
-Sure, the cars still roll down the street with their stereos blaring on a Saturday night, but South Street is now also home to many hip bars and restaurants, as are the neighboring (and quieter) residential enclaves of Queen Village and Bella Vista.
+Queen Village/Bella Vista/South Street - Eclectic is the only word to describe this area of the Philadelphia, where you’ll find a mix of hipsters in skinny jeans, moms on their way to Whole Foods and bar-hopping locals.
+South Street is now also the home to many of the city's hippest bars and restaurants, as are the neighboring residential neighborhoods of Queen Village and Bella Vista.

 Book online or call 866-716-8108 and ask for our best available rates to reserve your stay.